Affiliate links on Android Authority may earn us a commission. Learn more.

 The Xiaomi Mi Band series is among the most illustrious product lines in the wearable world.
 They might be for those with thin budgets, but they offer an excellent array of features.
 Despite their strengths, they also have their weaknesses.
 You may encounter an annoying problem that you can’t seem to fix, whether related to the Mi Band’s strap, battery life, or app.
 We’re here to help.
 Please browse our extensive list of common Xiaomi Mi Band problems and solutions below.

-Your Mi Band is now charged, but you can’t understand why its battery is draining so quickly.
+Your Mi Band is now charged, but you can’t understand why its battery drains so quickly.
 Well, several things could contribute to high battery consumption.
 Here’s how to troubleshoot the problem.

 General battery problems and fixes

-- Give your new Mi Band a few charging cycles before determining if there’s a battery issue or not.
+- Give your new Mi Band a few charging cycles before determining whether there’s a battery issue.
 High power consumption out of the box could be down to first boot operations, updates installing, bugs not yet patched in launch software, or other teething issues.

 - If there is an update available for your device, consider installing it.